sealcode/sealious-handbook/README.md

 Error: ChipManager was asked to return a chip of type `field_type` and name `<already-existing-field-type>`, but it was not found
 ```

-**A**: Okay, so I assume you are sure, that this already-existing field-type indeed exists and is referenced in `/lib/base-chips/_base-chips.js`.

-File `/lib/base-chips/_base-chips.js` contains a list of currently used field-types.
+**A**: File `/lib/base-chips/_base-chips.js` contains a list of currently used field-types.
 Those field-types are loaded one after another, sequentially.
 This error occurs, when you want to load your field-type **before** the already existing field-type you want to inherit from.

-To solve this problem, make sure that Sealious first loads that existing field-type, and then yours:
+Make sure that Sealious **first** loads that existing field-type, and **then** yours:
 ```js
 // some requires
 require("./already-existing-field-type.js") // this is above your field-type